top of page

 I took a roundabout route, which included an English Literature degree, being a teaching assistant in France and working for charities.

 I am a former WFGA (Working for Gardeners Association) WRAGS Trainee and I have the RHS Level 2 Diploma in the Principles of Horticulture, passing with Commendation.
 I have a Level 1 Garden Design qualification from Capel Manor College, which equips me to design beds and borders, and a Level 2 Certificate in Organic Horticultural Practice.
 I have designed and built two Beautiful Borders gardens for BBC Gardeners' World Live, achieving Platinum in 2022 and Silver in 2019.
 I was awarded Silver-Gilt for my entries in Richmond in Bloom 2018 and 2019 .
+In 2026 I am studying for a Certificate in Community Orcharding with The Orchard Project.

 Contact me if you love your garden and you want an organic gardener who proritises wildlife, natural beauty and wellbeing in your garden.